-State winning teams advancing to the national career development event will be automatically registered for the national event.
-It is the responsibility of the FFA Chapter Advisor to complete all necessary national certification and waiver forms and return them to the state FFA Coordinator by the assigned due date.
+State winning teams advancing to the national career development event will be automatically registered.
+It is the responsibility of the FFA chapter advisor to complete all necessary national certification and waiver forms and return them to the state FFA coordinator by the assigned due date.